AnnA-Dmitrienko/AnnA-Dmitrienko/README.md

-- 👋 Hi, I’m @AnnA-Dmitrienko, I am a computer programming student at Seneca College, Canada
+- 👋 Hi, I’m @AnnA-Dmitrienko, I am a computer programming graduate from Seneca College, Canada
 - 👀 I’m interested in using technology to create magic!
 - 🌱 I’m currently completing my last year of studies
 - 💞️ I’m looking to collaborate on creative projects that make our world a better place